 All persons are advised to report any incidents, including near misses, to a nominated person who shall be named at the championship briefing meeting.

-The BLDSA has in place Anti-Bullying and Child/ Vulnerable Adult Protection Policies.
+The BLDSA has in place Anti-Bullying and Child/ Vulnerable Adult Safeguarding Policies.
 Copies of which may be obtained from the BLDSA Hon.
-Child Protection Officer.
+Safeguarding Officer.

 Any person associated with the swim is expected to pay any car park charges that may be due from the parking of their vehicle.